* Seminar series (Neurophysiologisches Seminar) *

 Marie Skłodowska-Curie Innovative Training Network

 The new consortium, called CEN (cerebellum & emotional networks), brings together researchers from across Europe and will address the contribution of the cerebellum in the control of emotions, and in particular fear and anxiety.
-More information to come soon!
+PhD advertising has started!
+Please see the CEN webpage for further information on our consortium and how to apply for a PhD position.

 Photo competition #neuroteam